Ashurst to Eridge Walk

 Additional Notes

 The original version of this walk included an attractive woodland section through the grounds of a convalescent hospital on the Burrswood estate.
 Walkers were encouraged to use these permissive paths and visit the tearoom attached to the hospital.
-However, the hospital went into administration in the spring of 2019, resulting in the loss of this useful tea stop.
+However, this useful tea stop was lost when the hospital went into administration in 2019.
 Although the grounds are currently still open to the public these routes have been withdrawn until future access has been clarified.

 Transport

-Ashurst and Eridge are adjacent stations on the Oxted–Uckfield line, which has an hourly service (Mon–Sat) from London Bridge, taking 50 minutes to Ashurst.
-On Sundays you have to travel from Victoria and change at Oxted, with a longer journey time of around 70 minutes.
+Ashurst and Eridge have an hourly service (Mon–Sat) from London Bridge on the Oxted-Uckfield line, taking around 50 minutes to Ashurst.
+On Sundays you have to travel from Victoria and change at Oxted, which adds about 20 minutes to the journey time.
 Buy a return to Eridge.

 If you want to cut the walk short several bus services go through Langton Green to Tunbridge Wells.
 The most frequent is Metrobus 291 (hourly Mon–Sat, two-hourly Sun & BH), which also goes through Groombridge.
 Less frequent services also go through Fordcombe and Speldhurst (Mon–Sat).